MaxIV-KitsControls/lib-maxiv-dsconfig/README.txt

 Useful flags:

  --fatal (-f) means that the command will treat any parsing failure as a fatal error and exit instead of skipping the line as normal.
+Use if you don't like the lenient default behavior.

 === json2tango ===

-This tool reads a JSON file (or from stdout), validates it and (optionally) configures a Tango database accordingly.
+This tool reads a JSON file (or from stdout if no filename is given), validates it and (optionally) configures a Tango database accordingly.
 By default, it will only check the current DB state and print out the differences.
 This should always be the first step, in order to catch errors before they are permanently written to the DB.

  $ json2tango config.json

 Inspect the output of this command carefully.
 Lines in red will be removed, green added and yellow changed.
 Also the old and new values are printed.
 Note that everything is stored as lists of strings in the DB, so don't be confused by the fact that your numeric properties turn up as strings.

+[Pro-tip: since this tool is still under development and not to be considered stable, it's a good idea to inspect the output of the "-d" argument (see below) before doing any non-trivial changes.
+It's less readable than the normal diff output but garanteed to be accurate.]

 Eventually the command will tell you if any changes were made.